Skip to content

 Many of the Fairmiles were a familiar sight on Auckland Harbour and provided reliable public transport for decades after their military service was over.
 Generations of Aucklanders enjoyed the excursions on them around the islands of the Gulf.
 I haven’t yet found mention about the fate of Q404 and Q407 nor if Q402 and Q408 are still afloat.
 I’m looking forward to any news about their recent history and current status.
 But it appears that only Q406 and Q411 remain in NZ.

-Kahu may hold the last chance for preservation but too late
+Kahu may have been the last chance for preservation but too late